lijiansong/OpenCV-Manager-Engine/README.md

 ===
 This archive is the source code of OpenCV Manger which refer to OpenCV tutorial,implemented by Java,on the android platform.

-I have been coding an platform recently,which can manage library binaries on end users devices,such as android,iOS and so on.
+I have been coding an platform recently, which can manage library binaries on end users devices, such as android, iOS and so on.

 The platform is a Service Store, which just like the app store in android, where delelopers develop their own apps and deploy them onto the app store, and users can download the app that they like and install it on his or her devices.
 Therefore, android's app